skyrimunificationproject/skyrimunificationproject.github.io/adventures.markdown

    * None (you can adjust for personal taste) Compatibility Patches:
-   * Legacy of the Dragonborn (uncheck all others) Crossover Patches:
+   * Legacy of the Dragonborn (uncheck all others)
+   * Legacy of the Dragonborn Creation Club Hall of Wonders Crossover Patches:
    * None (uncheck all)
 Non automated patches: